MichaelCurrin/emoji-resources/git-log-emoji.md

 > View your Conventional Commit log messages with emojis added

+This page is about alias I came up with to prettify your commit log view to show emojis, without needing the commit messages to actually contain emojis or editing messages.

 ## Features

 - Run this tool as an alternative to `git log`, whenever you need to.